About Kodiak (SugpiaQ: Sun'aq)

 Kodiak offers a wide variety of types of accommodations, from downtown hotels to remote lodges.
 Several bed and breakfasts are available in and around Kodiak, offering comfort, peace and quiet, and often featuring beautiful views of the ocean and stunning coastline.
 If you’re interested in getting off the beaten track, try one of the area’s many remote wilderness lodges.
 These full-service lodges offer multi-day packages that include boat or plane transportation from Kodiak to beautiful locations, accommodations in lodge guest rooms or private cabins, meals, and activities including bear viewing, fishing, and hiking.

 When looking for a place to eat in Kodiak, it’s all about the seafood.
 Fresh fish, crab, scallops, prawns, and more are featured on the menus of most Kodiak restaurants.
-Several casual eateries, coffee shops, and a local brewery can all be found within walking distance of downtown Kodiak.
+Several casual eateries, coffee shops, a local brewery/distillery, and a hard cider tap room can all be found within walking distance of downtown Kodiak.